Seminole County Vehicle Impound Guide

 You'll typically need the following documents:

-- Vehicle registration: This proves you (or the registered owner) have the right to possess the vehicle.
+- Vehicle registration or title: This proves you (or the registered owner) have the right to possess the vehicle.

 - Proof of insurance: This demonstrates that the vehicle is insured, as required by Georgia law.

-- Cash or credit card for fees: Be prepared to pay towing, storage, and administrative fees.
+- Payment for fees: Be prepared to pay towing and storage fees.
 Call the impound lot ahead of time to confirm accepted payment methods.

 If You Don't Have a Valid License